modelcontextstandard/.github/profile/README.md

 ## Quickstart: See It in Action in Under 2 Minutes

-You don’t need a complex setup to verify how MCS works in principle.
+It is simple to verify how MCS works in principle.
 Use any LLM with web access to connect to a simple OpenAPI-enabled tool.
 This demonstrates the core concept.

-We provide a tiny FastAPI demo that exposes a **readable OpenAPI HTML spec** and a test function (`fibonacci`) that returns `2 × Fibonacci(n)`, helping detect hallucinations.
+This project provides a tiny FastAPI demo that exposes a **readable OpenAPI HTML spec** and a test function (`fibonacci`) that returns `2 × Fibonacci(n)`, helping detect hallucinations.

 > ℹ️ Most LLMs can currently access external content only via `GET` requests and basic HTML parsing.
 But that’s enough for this test.